Lesterrogers/Lesterrogers3-gmail.com/README.md

 # Lesterrogers3-gmail.com
-Password spoofed and stolen to destroy all evidence of wrongful discharged
+Password spoofed and stolen to destroy all evidence of wrongful termination!